kublaj/docs-7/docs.md

 <simpla-text gid="global-text"></simpla-text>
 ```

-You can break out of namespaces with Global IDs, defined in the `gid` property.
+Break out of namespaces with Global IDs, defined in the `gid` property.
 Data tied to a GID ignores scoping and is accessible anywhere in your project.
 Edits in one element will be reflected in all others with the same GID.
 This is useful for pieces of content that are the same no matter where they're used (eg: contact details, headers and footers).

 Simpla-blocks can use GIDs as well, to create globally unique namespaces.